alshdavid/BorrowScript/README.md

   writeFoo(write foo) // "foo" has 1/1 read borrow
   // "foo" has 0/1 read borrow

-  // <-- at the end of main's block, the value in "foo" is released }
+  // <-- at the end of main's block, the value in "foo" is released avoiding garbage collection }
 ```